dialogue-host/requirements/README.md

 ### To Collectively Act

 - **Optimistic**: Builds confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.
-- **Sustainable**: Implement various means for platform developers, content creators and other contributors to get revenue and sustain threir work on the long term.
+- **Sustainable**: Implement various means for platform developers, content creators and other contributors to get revenue and sustain their work on the long term.

 ### Under Any Form of Repression